3 Days In Split Croatia: A Perfect Split Itinerary!

 After a full day of exploring and adventure with whichever day trip you end up choosing, you’ve earned a few drinks in Marvlvs Library Jazz Bar!
 I found this place buried in the old town and instantly loved it, the ambience is spot on!

 If you’re looking for nightlife in Split Croatia, you can’t go wrong with this cool little jazz bar that sometimes has live jazz musicians!
-It’s super friendly and the drinks menu is excellent!
+It’s super friendly and the drinks menu is excellent – the perfect way to end your 3 days in Split Croatia itinerary!!

 Where To Stay In Split, Croatia

-Note: You can walk to everywhere featured in this 3 day in Split itinerary, which is why I always suggest staying in the old town – the most central and best area in Split!
+Note: You can walk to everywhere featured in this 3 day in Split itinerary, which is why I always suggest staying in the Old Town and Riva- the most central and best areas in Split!

 For more accommodation details check out my complete guide; Where To Stay In Split: Best Areas, Hotels, Boutiques & More!